cypress-io/cypress-documentation/source/guides/tooling/reporters.md

 # Reporter Options

 Some reporters accept options that customize their behavior.
-These can be specified in your `cypress.json` or via the command line:
+These can be specified in your configuration file (`cypress.json` by default) or via {% url "command line" command-line %} options:

-***cypress.json***

 ```json
 {